Itjahja2/pantry-pal/PLAN.md

 ---

-## Phase 1 — Pantry tab
+## Phase 1 — Home tab: recipes (manual entry, full CRUD)

 **What we build:**
-- Bottom tab bar layout with two tabs: **Home** (placeholder for now) and **Pantry**.
-- Pantry page: lists ingredients, each with an in-stock/out-of-stock toggle.
-- Add a new ingredient by name; remove one you no longer track.
+- Home page *is* the recipe list — no separate landing/placeholder page.
+- "Add recipe" form: name + a list of ingredient names, typed in manually.
+- Edit an existing recipe from its detail screen.
+- Delete a recipe, with a confirmation step before it's removed.

 **Schema change:**
-- New migration: `ingredients` table — `id`, `name` (text, not null), `in_stock` (boolean, default true), `created_at`.
+- New migration: `recipes` table (`id`, `name`, `source_url` nullable, `created_at`) and `recipe_ingredients` table (`id`, `recipe_id` references
+  `recipes`, `ingredient_name` text) — free-text names so a recipe can list something you don't have yet (matters once Pantry exists in Phase 2).
-- RLS enabled, no policies (per the standing migration workflow).
+- RLS enabled on both, no policies.

 **Verify in browser:**
-- Open the Pantry tab, add a few ingredients (e.g. "flour", "eggs"), toggle a couple to out-of-stock, refresh the page — state should persist.
-- Confirm the rows and toggle values look right in Supabase's Table Editor.
+- Add a recipe manually, confirm it shows up in the list on Home.
+Edit it (change the name or an ingredient), then delete it and confirm it's gone from both the list and Supabase's Table Editor.

 ---

-## Phase 2 — Home tab: recipes (manual entry) + "Can I cook this?"
+## Phase 2 — Pantry tab

 **What we build:**
+- Tab bar layout with two tabs: **Home** (recipes, from Phase 1) and **Pantry**.
-- Home page: lists all saved recipes.
+- Pantry page: lists ingredients.
-- "Add recipe" form: name + a list of ingredient names, typed in manually.
-- Recipe detail screen (tap a recipe from Home): shows every ingredient the recipe needs, marked have / missing by checking each name against your current Pantry.
-Presence only — no quantities.
+- Add a new ingredient by name, with a quantity.
+- Delete an ingredient you no longer track.

 **Schema change:**
-- New migration: `recipes` table (`id`, `name`, `source_url` nullable, `created_at`) and `recipe_ingredients` table (`id`, `recipe_id` references
-  `recipes`, `ingredient_name` text) — free-text names so a recipe can list something you don't have yet (that's what "missing" means).
+- New migration: `ingredients` table — `id`, `name` (text, not null), `quantity` (integer, default 0), `created_at`.
-- RLS enabled on both, no policies.
+- RLS enabled, no policies (per the standing migration workflow).

 **Verify in browser:**
-- Add a recipe manually with a mix of ingredients you do and don't have in Pantry.
-Open its detail view and confirm the have/missing list matches reality.
-Check both new tables in Supabase's Table Editor.
+- Open the Pantry tab, add a few ingredients with quantities (e.g. "flour" x2, "eggs" x12), delete one, refresh the page — state should persist.
+- Confirm the rows and quantity values look right in Supabase's Table Editor.

 ---

-## Phase 3 — Import a recipe by URL (AI extraction)
+## Phase 3 — Visual design pass

 **What we build:**
-- On the "Add recipe" flow, an option to paste a URL instead of typing ingredients by hand.
-A Server Action fetches the page and calls the Claude API to extract a recipe name + ingredient list, then saves it the same way a manual entry would.
-- If extraction fails (blocked page, no recipe found, etc.), fall back to the manual entry form from Phase 2 — nothing is lost.

-**Setup (new, one-time):** get an API key from [console.anthropic.com](https://console.anthropic.com), add it to `.env` as `ANTHROPIC_API_KEY` — same rules as `SUPABASE_SECRET_KEY`: server-side only, never committed, never in a client component.
+- Recipe and pantry cards: a consistent layout (image, title, key details), spacing, and hover/interaction states across both pages.
+- Overall page layout: nav/tab bar structure, page margins, and grid for the card lists.
+- A color bar/theme carried through the nav bar and key UI accents.
+- Typography: pick and apply a heading font and a body font site-wide.

-**Schema change:** none — reuses the Phase 2 tables (`source_url` already supports this).
+**Schema change:** none — this phase is purely visual, no new tables or columns.

 **Verify in browser:**
-- Paste a real recipe URL into the import form, confirm a recipe appears on Home with a plausible ingredient list.
-Try a broken/unsupported URL and confirm it falls back to manual entry cleanly.

----

-## Later (from IDEA.md — not building today)

-- Quantities and units, and matching recipes against *how much* you have
-- Auto-deduct ingredients from Pantry when a recipe is marked cooked
-- Expiration dates / "use this soon" nudges
-- Auto-generated shopping list for recipes you're a few ingredients short on
-- Multi-user accounts (Auth), so this could be shared with a household
-- Barcode scanning to add ingredients faster
-- Recipe ratings / notes on how it turned out
+- Confirm recipe and pantry cards look and behave consistently on both pages, the color theme reads consistently across the nav bar and accents, and the chosen fonts are applied everywhere (headings and body text).